 Do you ever find yourself searching for an awesome backpacking tent but quickly get overwhelmed by the wallet-punishing price?
 Are you tired of feeling like a caged Gore-Tex covered animal inside a claustrophobic ultralight shelter?
 Good news amigos…meet the REI Half Dome 2 Plus.

 For years now the REI Half Dome tent series has been an essential shelter system for backpackers looking for consistent quality, performance, and a more forgiving price tag.
 The REI Half Dome 2 Plus tent has received a healthy makeover this year and I recently took it to the mountains of Pakistan to see what this tent is really made of.
-Already a favorite tent choice of mine for years, the new and improved Half Dome 2 Plus is bursting with cool features and crucially… it is still being offered at a reasonable price point.
+Already a favorite tent choice of mine for years, the new and improved Half Dome 2 Plus is flush with cool features, and crucially… it is still being offered at a reasonable price point.

-If the REI Half Dome tent series has peaked your interests, all the information that you need to know in order to make an informed purchase decision is now in your trail-dust covered hands.
+If the REI Half Dome tent series has piqued your interests, all the information that you need to know in order to make an informed purchase decision is now in your trail-dust covered hands.
 So what makes the Half Dome 2 Plus so special?
 Read on to find out if the juice is worth the squeeze.

 Learn more about the Half Dome 2 Plus key features, weight, pole configuration, livability and interior specs, breathability and ventilation, competitor comparison, and much more.

 What makes the REI Half Dome 2 Plus the Best Value Backpacking Tent on Earth?

 Here are some of the questions this Half Dome 2 Plus review will answer: